15 Strange Ways People Have Tried to Cheat the Carpool Lane (and Failed Miserably)

 Humans for hire

 From 2003 until April 2016, cars in Jakarta, Indonesia, required three occupants to legally travel on the city’s best roads during peak hours.
 For many motorists, it became more cost effective to hire the extra passengers than use inferior thoroughfares.
 One 23-year-old woman, a professional passenger as of 2012, made her living charging motorists 20,000 rupiah (about $2.15) for a single ride with her and her baby.
-Check out these bizarre jobs you didn’t know you could apply for.
+These are the things you’re probably doing in your car—but shouldn’t be.

 A female mannequin in a hoodie